chboishabba/agda2lean/README.md

 it's in the name

-Please see PLANNING.md for implementation reference :)
+Please see PLANNING.md for implementation reference and ROADMAP.md for phase plan :)